-- Clothing that is deemed too revealing; tank tops of any kind; clothing that does not cover both shoulders, midriff, navel or chest; clothing that does not cover undergarments, low-riding pants; undergarments that are worn as outer garments; clothing that exposes any cleavage (chest or rear area); transparent (see-through) clothing; halter tops (tops that tie at the back of the neck, including dresses with bare shoulders or back); tube tops or other strapless tops including dresses; clothing that is shorter than four inches (4") above the knee. - Students may not wear clothing that disguises a student's appearance.
+- Clothing deemed too revealing: spaghetti strap tank tops; clothing that does not cover the midriff or navel; clothing that does not cover undergarments; low-riding pants; undergarments that are worn as outer garments; clothing that exposes any cleavage (chest or rear area); transparent (see-through) clothing; halter tops (tops that tie at the back of the neck, including dresses with bare shoulders or back); tube tops or other strapless tops including dresses; clothing that is shorter than or exposes skin (such as jeans) four inches (4") above the knee. - Students may not wear clothing that disguises a student's appearance.
 During COVID-19, masks may be required, but sunglasses, wigs, costume masks etc. are not allowed. - Students may not wear any headwear (any object which covers one's head, all or in part) except for legitimate religious or medical reasons that have been approved by the principal.
-This includes, but is not limited to caps, hats, hoods and do-rags. - Students may not wear any clothing that displays, suggests or promotes, (either by picture(s), language (any) or diagrams): profanity, obscenity or vulgarity; chemical use or chemical advertisement (including alcohol, tobacco or any other any illegal products); inappropriate sexual behavior or sexually suggestive behavior; abusive, discriminatory, racist or violent behavior, people or groups; or unhealthy lifestyles. - Student backpacks will remain in lockers during the school day.
+This includes, but is not limited to caps, hats, hoods and do-rags. - Students may not wear any clothing or face masks that displays, suggests or promotes, (either by picture(s), language (any) or diagrams): profanity, obscenity or vulgarity; chemical use or chemical advertisement (including alcohol, tobacco or any other any illegal products); inappropriate sexual behavior or sexually suggestive behavior; abusive, discriminatory, racist or violent behavior, people or groups; or unhealthy lifestyles. - Student backpacks will remain in lockers during the school day.